adamyanai/adamyanai/README.md

 - 👋 Hi, I’m Adam Yanai.
 - 👀 I’m interested in everything creative.
 - 🌱 I’m currently studying computer engineering and am trying to grow my coding abilities.
-- 💞️ I’m looking to collaborate on design projects and frontend/web development.
+- ✏️ I’m looking to collaborate on design projects and frontend/web development.
 - 📫 Reach me through the email in my bio.
-- 😄 Pronouns: He/Him

 <!---
 adamyanai/adamyanai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.